JustFax Online

 How to Fax to the IRS

-But here's the catch: the IRS doesn't have a single fax number.
-The number you need depends on the form you're submitting and, in some cases, the state you're filing from.
-Using the wrong number means delays, lost documents, or both.
+The IRS has no single fax number.
+The number you need depends on which form you are sending and, for several forms, the state you are filing from.
+Sending to the wrong number means delays, lost documents, or both.

 What You Can (and Can't) Fax to the IRS